zwhitchcox/zanehitchcox.com/README.md

 Check it out [zanehitchcox.com](http://zanehitchcox.com).
 I can edit that at any point using Google Docs, and it's automatically published to the site within seconds.

-Now, I can put my website on my business cards, send it to employers, and no everyone will always have a fresh, professional copy of my resume.
+Now, I can put my website on my business cards, send it to employers, and now everyone will always have a fresh, professional copy of my resume.

+I can also add styles and run custom scripts, because I am not loading the doc into an iframe.

 ## How did I did I do this?